Basic-Data-Infrastructure/bdi-stack/connector/README.md

    :interceptors [[bdi/connect-token]]}
   ```

+## Evaluation

+The arguments to interceptors will be evaluated before execution and can thus rely on vars or values put on `ctx` by earlier steps.
 The evaluation support the following functions:

 - `assoc`
 - `assoc-in`